 Built in 1869, Wat Ratchabophit welcomes you through doors featuring carvings of soldiers.
-The temple has a unique layout including a circular courtyard at the centre, within which stands a 43 meter high gilded chedi built in Sri Lankan style.
+The temple has a unique layout including a circular courtyard at the center, within which stands a 43 meters high gilded chedi built in Sri Lankan style.
 The outside of the buildings are decorated with hand-painted glazed tiles similar to Thai benjarong enamels, while the doors and window frames are elaborately decorated with gold and mirrors.

 South of the temple there are the buildings that house the monks and workers of the temple (known as kuti).
 At the far end of these are a Chinese-style building that at one time, was used by royalty when they stayed at the temple.

-Wat Ratchabophit has two important and unique features worth visiting to see:
+Wat Ratchabophit has two important and unique features worth visiting to see: The Golden Pig statue and The Gothic-style chedi.

 The Gothic-style chedi in the forecourt of the temple